sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 and debug.

 ### Building, running and debugging

+I> In production versions of Xcode 6, the issues mentioned in this section have I> been resolved.
+The section is kept in the app for informational purposes I> only.

 In theory, you should be able to select the scheme associated with the extension and hit run.
 You'll then be asked which host app you'd like to debug it in, and